Goldfish keeping doesn’t have to be difficult, frustrating…

 For small fish, this is a beautiful bowl option.
 This also works well in spaces without surface space available for a fishbowl.
 The hanging bowl will require frequent water changes for maximum fish health.
 This bowl works well as a planter and a shared space with a plant can help oxygenate the water for the fish.

-Tips for Choosing The Best Goldfish Bowl
+Buyer’s Guide: Choosing The Best Goldfish Bowl

 There are 3 main things to consider: